arie-benichou/Test/README.md

 $ sbt test

-you can generate eclipse artefact this way:
+you can generate eclipse artefacts this way:

 $ sbt eclipse